Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 In this tool a change has been made to the original MACD which makes use of an exponential moving average and the 26-12-9 periods in the calculations to reflect the original principle to modern times.

 The original MACD uses periods of 26, 12 and 9 days.
-However, when it was introduced a normal trading week had 6 days.
-This corresponded to 1 month, two weeks and 1,5 weeks.
+However, when it was introduced, a normal trading week had 6 days.
+This corresponds to 1 month, two weeks and 1,5 weeks.
 This has changed and currently a trading week consists only of 5 days.
 To complicate it further, the stock market can be closed due to national holidays.
 This means a perfect representation of the MACD is not possible.
 This tool uses 22, 10 and 7 trading days.
 The 22 trading days represents one month, and two weeks is accounted for in 10 trading days.
-For 1,5 week a choice needs to be made between 7 or 8.
-Because the 7 is further away from the 10 trading days, it is more likely to provide a stronger signal this is chosen as a parameter.
+For 1,5 weeks a choice needs to be made between 7 or 8.
+Because the 7 is further away from the 10 trading days, it is more likely to provide a stronger signal and, therefore, the value of 7 is chosen as a parameter.

-An additional indication is provided if the last MACD value is above the signal value (positive) or below the last signal value (negative).
+An additional Pos-Neg indication can be provided if the last MACD value is above the signal value (positive) or below the last signal value (negative).

 Formula of modified MACD and signal line.

-Based on the change in trading days it can be stated that the original MACD does not exist anymore and cannot be replicated.
+Based on the change in trading days, it can be stated that the original MACD does not exist any more and cannot be replicated.
 Therefore, all calculated MACD are not as intended and modified from the original.
-By using shorter time-periods the MACD presented here can be considered modified but related to the original.
+By using shorter time-periods, the MACD presented here can be considered modified but strongly related to the original and intended to provide the same insights.

 4. Insights provided by MACD